moka-guys/mokabed/Bedmaker/Pan5327/Pan5327_Logfile.md

 KCNA1 was trimmed manually as in exomedepth bed file
 ## correct gene name
 gene name was corrected to match with request form

+## testing
+generated bed was run with ED_cnv_calling_v1.6.0.
+The app completed without error.